adrianyorke/forbiddenplanet/README.md

 Work through [PostgreSQL test suite](test/PostgreSQL_DB_Tests.robot) and check our installation is working.

-> Note: I made a slight modification to the default test suite.
+> Note: there is a slight modification to the default test suite.
 I moved `Drop person and foobar tables` test case
 > to the beginning of the test suite so the data and tables persist between tests.

 Here is a summary of database library keywords which we will be covering in the